hiren-j/DSA/BEST - Solving Real World Problem/README.md

 ✨ **Title:** Mastering the Rubik's Pyramid: Creating Patterns Without Even Looking! 💡🎯✨

-🌟 **Initial Note:** This video showcases why DSA is my all-time favorite subject.
-A perfect blend of logic, observation, and real-world problem-solving—just like coding!
+🧩 **Initial Note:** This video showcases why DSA is my all-time favorite subject.
+Programming helped me improve my problem-solving skills, and it was these skills that allowed me to solve this real-world problem!
+Literally a huge thanks to DSA for sharpening my mind and enabling me to tackle such challenge!"

 🤔 **Question:** How did I achieve this?